Search

 Change in the System

-If your chimney undergoes a major change, you need to get a level 2 chimney inspection.
+If your chimney undergoes a major change, you must get a level 2 inspection.

 A change may include installing or replacing a chimney part of a different capacity or efficiency.
-Getting your old chimney flue replaced by a different type/dimension of the flue is also considered a major change.
+Getting your old chimney flue replaced with a different type or dimension of flue is an example of a major change.

-For example, if your wood-burning flue is changed to a gas chimney flue, you’ll need a level 2 chimney inspection.
-Same is the case when you replace a clay liner with a stainless steel liner.
+If your wood-burning flue is changed to a gas chimney flue, you’ll need a level 2 chimney inspection.
+The same applies when you replace a clay liner with a stainless steel liner.

 After a major change in your chimney system, there’s a chance that some problems may linger.
 If we take the previous example, there’s a chance that the new flue is not installed properly.
 It is also possible that the flue type is not right for your chimney system.

-By inspecting your chimney, you ensure that everything is alright and your chimney system can work safely and efficiently with the new addition.
+Inspecting your chimney ensures that everything is alright and your chimney system can work safely and efficiently with the new addition.

 Change in Ownership

 Buying a house is a major investment.
 You want to make sure that everything in your house is perfect.
-People are usually more concerned about the walls, windows, fences, and other aspects of the house but forget the chimney.
+People are usually more concerned about the house’s walls, windows, fences, and other aspects but forget the chimney.

-When buying a house, it is important to get its chimney inspected for any underlying issues.
+When buying a house, inspecting its chimney for any underlying issues is important.

-Sometimes the house you want to purchase has a faulty chimney, e.g., the chimney might be leaning, or the chimney flue (liner) might be cracked.
-Both these issues (and several more) are not only common but can cost a lot to repair.
-More importantly, purchasing a home without having the chimney inspected is also a health and safety risk.
+Sometimes the house you want to purchase has a faulty chimney.
+The chimney might be leaning, or the chimney flue (liner) might be cracked.
+These issues (and several more) are common and can cost a lot to repair.
+More importantly, purchasing a home without having the chimney inspected is a health and safety risk.

-In some states, getting a level 2 chimney inspection of your chimney is mandatory when selling or purchasing a new property.
+In some states, getting a level 2 chimney inspection of your chimney is a requirement when selling or purchasing a new property.

 ——